Are you working too hard to be “happy”?

 see the light at the end of the tunnel or to even remember it is a tunnel and not a “forever” situation.

 of playfulness, joy, and optimism.
-Life events can and often do alter your
+Life events can and often do alter our

 natural state.
-Humans suffer quite a bit in that there is not much of a “natural
+In our present culture, humans suffer quite a bit in that there is not much of a “natural

-original social organization and many other factors that are anti-species.
+physical work, nature, socialization, play, and many other factors of "modern" life.
 Just like you have to work hard to provide

 your domesticated pet with a lifestyle that is at least somewhat compatible